fontanf/knapsacksolver/README.md

-# Knapsack
+# KnapsackSolver

-Classical and state of the art algorithm implementations for the Knapsack Problem.
-Most algorithms are detailed in the "Knapsack Problem" book (Kellerer et al., 2004).
+A solver for the 0-1 Knapsack Problem.

-Note: the code of `minknap` with all its optimizations is rather complex.
-I tried to test it to the best of my ability, however, some bugs might remain.
-If you wish to use it, do not hesitate to compare the returned values with a simpler algorithm like `opt_bellman_array` during development phase.
-If you find an instance (preferably a small one) for which two exact algorithms do not return the same value, please open an issue or contact me.
+All classical and state-of-the-art algorithms are implemented.
+Most of them are described in the "Knapsack Problem" book (Kellerer et al., 2004).

 ![knapsack](knapsack.png?raw=true "knapsack")